Planning Your Trip to the United States

-- I-20* Email official, scanned copies of the following to
+Email official, scanned copies of the following to firstname.lastname@example.org:

 - A copy of the identification page(s) of your passport

-- Sponsor’s Official bank statement or letter from his/her bank proving sufficient funds to cover the student’s first academic year at Hendrix (as outlined in your Cost of Attendance letter)
+- Sponsor’s official bank statement or letter from the bank proving sufficient funds to cover your first year at Hendrix (as outlined in your Cost of Attendance letter)

 - Complete the online application for a non-immigrant visa,